 Bom Caminho / Buen Camino!

-Have you walked these routes on the Camino Portuguese?
+Have you walked the Camino Portuguese?